Richard Allen (bishop): Ministry

 Allen and Absalom Jones, also a Methodist preacher, resented the white congregants' leaders' segregation of blacks for worship and prayer.
 They left St. George's to create an independent, self-reliant worship place for African Americans in the large cosmopolitan capital city.
 Unfortunately, that brought on some opposition from the white church as well as the more established Black people of the community who wanted to merely "fit in" or not stir up any hard feelings.

 In protest in 1787 (the same famous summer with the Constitutional Convention holding locked-in sessions in the old Pennsylvania State House, now frequently called "Independence Hall", with delegates from the "13 Original States"), Allen and Jones led the Black members out of the St. George's Methodist Episcopal Church.
 They formed the Free African Society (F.A.S.), a non-denominational mutual aid society that assisted fugitive enslaved people from the Southern United States and new migrants coming into the city of Philadelphia.
 Allen and Absalom Jones, William Gray, and William Wilcher found an available lot on Sixth Street near Lombard Street.
 Allen negotiated a price and purchased this lot in 1787 to build a church, but it was several years before they had a building.
 Now occupied by Mother Bethel African Methodist Episcopal Church, it is the oldest parcel of real estate in the United States that has been owned continuously by African Americans.
+This sequence is depicted in the landmark short docudrama "Apostle of Freedom" starring actor Leonard Dozier and produced by Mother Bethel AME Church and History Making Productions.